SP22: ENVS-119 Sec 80 - Energy and Environ

 Q. Masters and Randolph cite Elliott, 1991 which suggests "the wind resource is threoretically sufficient to meet the entire U.S. demand" but conclude "the fraction of the U.S. demand that could actually be met with wind power in the future is highly uncertain".
 What is the authors' logic behind this conclusion?

-Zoom lecture recording (lecture: The Renewable Energy Revolution): https://sjsu.zoom.us/rec/share/IzqbQO-4afoAiNb2NGlMe4x1DQBFyUcWCUMi_mzCdbAFBivFqaQgymv2zFY7wAlm.7lH1oQmk_HbQ7nQ6
+Zoom lecture recording (lecture: The Renewable Energy Revolution): https://sjsu.zoom.us/rec/share/IzqbQO-4afoAiNb2NGlMe4x1DQBFyUcWCUMi_mzCdbAFBivFqaQgymv2zFY7wAlm.7lH1oQmk_HbQ7nQ6 Links to an external site.

 Passcode: QaFMj*0g